ruby4785/ruby4785/README.md

   <br> I'm Rahul Kengeri, Data Scientist :computer:<br>
   <br>
  </abc>
- <p><font size="6">I am Rahul a passionate data science enthusiast and I am currently pursuing my Masters degree in Data Science at Rochester Institute of Technology.
+ <h4><font size="6">I am Rahul a passionate data science enthusiast and I am currently pursuing my Masters degree in Data Science at Rochester Institute of Technology.
 I thrive on solving complex problems and transforming data into actionable insights.
 My academic journey has equipped me with a strong foundation in data analytics, machine learning, and programming.
-I am eager to apply my skills and knowledge to real-world challenges in the field of data science.</font></p>
+I am eager to apply my skills and knowledge to real-world challenges in the field of data science.</font></h4>
 </h2>
 <h2 align="left">:hammer_and_wrench: Technologies and Tools I use:</h2>
 <p align="left">